Rutherford Falls: Development

 The series was created by Ed Helms, Michael Schur, and Sierra Teller Ornelas.
 The initial idea came from discussions between Helms and Schur (who had previously worked together on The Office), and once they had decided on a Native American theme, they asked Ornelas to get involved and serve as showrunner.
 Schur had worked with her previously on Brooklyn Nine-Nine.

 After delays due to the COVID-19 pandemic, the series announced in August 2020 their intentions to begin filming in Los Angeles in early September.
 On July 8, 2021, Peacock renewed the series for a second season.

 The writers' room features one of the largest Indigenous writing staffs on American television, with five writers being of Indigenous heritage.
 Teller Ornelas recruited Native writers from many different sources.
+The diversity present in the writers room brought multiple perspectives to the table and created a diversified representation of Indigenous people in the show.
 She hired Bobby Wilson of the 1491s, who also acts in the show, after laughing at a post he made on Instagram.
 Teller Ornelas said she had previously been told there wasn't enough Native American writing or acting talent to make a Native-themed sitcom, but told The New York Times, "It’s not true.
 We found more Native writers than we could staff and multiple actors for each role.
 It was an embarrassment of riches."

 On September 2, 2022, Peacock announced that it would not be renewing the show for a third season, effectively cancelling it after two seasons.